Last updated on October 26, 2023

 - Ability to add variables into questions, which increases the number of quiz variations

 - Ability to create multi-part items that include multiple question types and that can be built on shared data

 - Robust tagging system that can be used to organize, randomly generate assessments and do outcome-based reporting

 - Advanced settings to customize activities at the question and assignment levels

 - Detailed reports on student performance at the question and assignment levels

 Instructors and instructional staff can also request a consultation through the DoIT Help Desk.
-A DoIT AT consultant will help you select and use the right learning technology to improve student success.
+A DoIT AT consultant will help you select and use learning technology to improve student success.
 In addition, the Learn@UW KnowledgeBase offers helpful documents for instructors, course owners and students.